 From earlier discussions we know that the first train to roll through Ashland was in 1834.
 Owning the property, and anticipating the potential revenue the railroad would bring, Capt.
 John Stone built an inn right next to where the tracks were laid for the then Boston and Worcester Railroad.
 The inn was called the “Railroad House,” and is known as “Stone’s Public House” today.
 By all appearances the inn is probably more famous as a “haunted site” than its association with the railroad, but nevertheless, the inn was instrumental in the development of Ashland, bringing in notables like Daniel Webster, Governor John Davis and former Governor Levi Lincoln on opening day of rail service.

 Happenstance perhaps, but originally the railroad was to travel a more northerly route parallel to Route 9.
 However, pressure from the Worcester Turnpike Association, concerned that they may lose toll revenue having the railroad that close, forced its location to South Framingham effectively guaranteeing passage through the center of Ashland.
 Had the rail passed through Framingham Center, it would probably have missed Ashland entirely.

 Passenger service for the Boston and Worcester, later known as the Boston and Albany Railroad, is today provided by Amtrak’s Lake Shore Limited Line for trips from Boston to New York, and the MBTA for commuter service Boston to Worcester.

-Incidentally, while researching for this article I ran across the MBTA’s website.
-Type this in your web browser for train schedules through Ashland.
-Please note that “WORCSTER” is not spelled incorrectly in the address below:
+Incidentally, while researching for this article I ran across the MBTA’s website listing of train schedules through Ashland.

 Steve Leacu for Ashland Directions